Wenzel/libmicrovmi/README.md

 Linux-centered library, not yet ready to offer drivers for other platforms such as Windows and MacOS.

+It doesn't aim to **replace** `libvmi`, since it doesn't implement features like rekall profile parsing or operating system knowledge, but rather to provide a foundation for high-level VMI libraries.

 The term micro (μ) refers to the library's simplicity as well as the letter `U` standing for `Unified` interface.